kalisio/kdk/docs/api/core/application.md

 ### Client-side internationalization

 Internationalization relies on [i18next](https://github.com/i18next/i18next) and its [Vue plugin](https://github.com/panter/vue-i18next).
 We don't use [component based localization](https://panter.github.io/vue-i18next/guide/component.html) and prefer to use [component interpolation](https://panter.github.io/vue-i18next/guide/component-interpolation.html).
 Each module/application has its own set of translation files stored in the *client/i18n* folder.
 To avoid conflicts the convention we use is the following:
-* a translation used in mulitple components has no prefix
+* a translation used in multiple components has no prefix
 * a translation used in a single component is prefixed by the source component name
-* some prefixs are reserved
+* some prefixes are reserved
   * `errors` for error messages
   * `schemas` for labels in JSON schemas